leucos/ansible-tuto/README.md

 It's highly recommended to use Vagrant to follow this tutorial.
 If you don't have it already, setting up should be quite easy and is described in [setup/README.md](https://github.com/leucos/ansible-tuto/tree/master/setup/README.md).

-If you wish to proceed without Vagrant (not recommended !), you go straight to [step-01/README.md](https://github.com/leucos/ansible-tuto/tree/master/step-01).
+If you wish to proceed without Vagrant (not recommended !), go straight to [step-01/README.md](https://github.com/leucos/ansible-tuto/tree/master/step-01).

 ## Contents